-In order to be eligible for the Medicine Summer School you must be studying A Levels and hold certain other, specific qualifications (please refer to the Medicine Summer School guidance notes for further information)
+In order to be eligible for the Medicine Summer School you must be studying A Levels.
+We do accept some equivalent qualifications – please refer to the Medicine Summer School 2020 guidance notes for further information.

 A Levels

 Are you currently studying A Levels?*